 Google Nexus and Play Edition devices

-When Google revealed the Nexus 5X and Nexus 6P — both of which will come with the newest version of Marshmallow, Android 6.0.1, pre-installed — the search giant also announced that the following older Nexus devices would receive the update starting on October 5, 2015:
+When Google debuted the Nexus 5X and Nexus 6P, both of which shipped with the newest version of Marshmallow, Android 6.0.1, pre-installed, the search giant said that select Nexus smartphones, tablets, and set-top boxes would receive an update to Android 7.0 Nougat.
+It’s available now for the following devices:

 Google’s made the update available for download on the devices’ factory image page.

-Unfortunately, Marshmallow will not make its way to the Nexus 4, the original Nexus 7, or the Nexus 10.
-As such, if you have any of these three devices and want some Marshmallow goodness, you’ll have to turn to the rooting community and get your hands dirty.
+Unfortunately, neither Marshmallow nor Nougat will not make its way to the Nexus 4, the 2014 Nexus 7, or the Nexus 10.
+As such, if you’re the proud owner of any of those three devices and want some bleeding-edge Android goodness, you’ll have to turn to the rooting community and get your hands dirty… or consider trading up to a newer model.

-In addition, there’s no word on whether most Google Play Edition (GPE) devices — which include the Sony Xperia Z Ultra GPE, Moto G GPE, and the Samsung Galaxy S4 GPE — will receive the Marshmallow update.
+There’s no word on whether all Google Play Edition (GPE) devices, among them the Moto G GPE, and the Samsung Galaxy S4 GPE, will receive the Marshmallow update.
+But some recently have.
+HTC’s M8 GPE received an upgrade earlier this year, in March.

-Motorola is also known for its timely updates in recent years, so it’s not surprising to learn that Motorola will bring Marshmallow to a swath of devices early on, which include:
+Motorola is also known for its timely updates in recent years, so it’s not surprising to learn that the company brought Marshmallow to a swath of devices relatively soon after the operating system’s finalization.
+They included:

 - 2015 Moto X Pure Edition